EnJnDeSIgn/rand-and-rollers/README.md

 Standard Deviation (sigma): 30.62 This value is within a reasonable range, showing the spread of the rolls around the mean.
 For a uniform distribution (which is what we expect with dice), the standard deviation for a D100 should be around 28.87.
 So, your results are pretty close, indicating a good spread of values.

-# Program D2b4.exe that runs Db4.exe for it's random binary numbers, Maybe useful in tracking down lost numbers
+# Program D2b4.exe that runs Db4.exe for it's random binary numbers, Maybe useful in tracking down lost numbers.
+With the way binary numbers subtract and the differnce if you do it our way of just putting the larger number on top, will not work with binary....
+I am wondering if our subtraction, simple as it seams' may need, more?
+But "more" is just a word and empty...
     ```
     C:\Users\enjn\gcc>D2b4.exe
     Binary1:  11001101101000110000001110110